Miami vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Miami has combined with its opponents to put up more than 55.5 points in eight of 10 games this season.
+- Miami and its opponents have gone over the current 55.5-point total in eight of 10 games this season.

 - Virginia Tech has combined with its opponents to score more than 55.5 points in three of 10 games this season.

-- The two teams combine to average 56.7 points per game, 1.2 more than the over/under in this contest.

-- The 51.8 combined points per game that these two squads have allowed this season are 3.7 fewer than the 55.5 total in this contest.
+- The combined points per game average of the two teams, 56.7, is 1.2 points above Saturday's over/under.

+- This contest's total is 3.7 points more than the 51.8 these two squads combine to surrender per game this season.

-- The average total in Hurricanes games this season is 59.6, 4.1 points above Saturday's over/under of 55.5.
+- The average total in Hurricanes games this season is 59.6, 4.1 points more than Saturday's total of 55.5.

-- In 2021, games involving the Hokies have averaged a total of 52.6 points, 2.9 fewer than this game's set over/under.
+- The 52.6 PPG average total in Hokies games this season is 2.9 points fewer than this game's over/under.

 Miami Stats and Trends

-- In Miami's 10 games this year, it has four wins against the spread.

-- The Hurricanes have covered the spread once this season when favored by 7 points or more (in four chances).
+- The Hurricanes have been favored by 7 points or more four times this season and covered the spread in one of them.

-- Miami's games this year have hit the over on four of 10 set point totals (40%).
+- Miami has hit the over in 40% of its opportunities this year (four times over 10 games with a set point total).

-- Miami is 4-4 against the spread and 5-3 overall in games when it records more than 21.3 points.
+- Miami is 4-4 against the spread and 5-3 overall this season when the team scores more than 21.3 points.

-- When Miami piles up more than 372.6 yards, the team is 4-3 against the spread and 5-2 overall.
+- When Miami totals more than 372.6 yards, the team is 4-3 against the spread and 5-2 overall.

-- This year, the Hurricanes have turned the ball over 17 times, five more than the Hokies' takeaways (12).
+- The Hurricanes have turned the ball over five more times (17 total) than the Hokies have forced a turnover (12) this season.

 - Find the latest spread and moneyline odds for Miami at SISportsbook.